act65/masters-thesis/notes/essays/transfer.md

 Could apply this notion to the various $f_{ij}^{* }$ as well.
 How easily can they be transformed into each other?

 - how much compute should be spent on trying to find similarities? when it could just be spent on learning the new domain. it depends on memory constraints...

-***

-Or.
-A good representation is one that helps in different tasks.
-We culd assign credit via ???.

 ## Graph similarity